HPI-Information-Systems/snowman/README.md

 _This tool is developed as part of a bachelor's project in collaboration with SAP SE._

+### Research Project

+This tool has been published as part of the the paper "Frost: Benchmarking and Exploring Data Matching Results" (2022) at VLDB.
+More details on reproducing results shown within the paper can found [here](FROST_REPRODUCIBILITY.md).

 ## Current state

 In Q1 and Q2 of 2021, we reached the following milestones: